 Evaluating the Capacity Market Consequences of Alternate Resource Portfolios

-Analysis Group Vice President Todd Schatzki and Manager Chris Llop completed a study, developed as a part of the New England Independent System Operator's (ISO-NE) 2016 Economic Analysis, to help inform stakeholders about market outcomes under a range of potential future scenarios.
+Analysis Group Principal Todd Schatzki and Vice President Chris Llop completed a study, developed as a part of the New England Independent System Operator's (ISO-NE) 2016 Economic Analysis, to help inform stakeholders about market outcomes under a range of potential future scenarios.
 These scenarios reflect different assumptions about the retirement of current resources and the development of new resources, including aggressive expansion of renewable resources such as expanded on-shore wind, off-shore wind, behind-the-meter solar, batteries, and imported power delivered through new transmission.

 The study, "Capacity Market Impacts and Implications of Alternative Resource Expansion Scenarios," demonstrates the tradeoffs between competitive capacity market prices, the total quantity of resources supported (based on ISO-NE markets and other revenue sources), and the economic viability of existing resources.
 The analysis also shows that current market rules to mitigate the effects of out-of-market resource entry (often called Minimum Offer Price Rules) would only have limited impact on capacity market clearing prices.